Renting a Swiss property

 Renting a Swiss house

-Renting is common in Switzerland with less than 40 percent of people owning their own home.
+Renting is common in Switzerland with around 40 percent of people owning their own home, with around 60 percent of housing being rental homes.
 Rental rates are even higher in popular cities like Zurich, Basel and Geneva and somewhat lower in rural areas.
 As so many people of all ages and family situations rent, there are a broad range of property types available, from chic city-centre apartments to former farmhouses and even the odd château or stately home.

 On the plus side, Swiss apartments typically have communal parking and many have a green space, often with a playground, making them a very reasonable choice for families with children.
 Long-term tenancies are common, with some lasting 20 or even 50 years, which means that apartment buildings often have a similar sense of community to a suburban neighbourhood – although you will still have to deal with the Swiss reserve so don't expect to be invited in for coffee immediately.